 Do I need a permit?

 You should also only work with a landscaper familiar with local council and permit requirements when it comes to construction permits.
 They should be aware of what work will require permits and obtain them with you or on your behalf.Many homeowners are surprised when they are told they need to get a permit in order to build a deck or a pergola.
 It may seem like kind of a hassle, but it is well worth the small investment of time and money to ensure your deck is built up to code standards and follows local regulations.
 Building a deck or a pergola without a permit can get you into some serious trouble.
 Some people find out the hard way by having to pay a hefty fine, tearing down their brand-new deck, or having someone get hurt because of faulty construction.
 Building a deck or pergola without a permit can also come back to haunt you when it is time to sell your house.
 Contractors can lose their licenses if they build without permits.

 The best option is to work within the rules and get a permit.
 In most cases the inspectors are very helpful and willing to work with you to make sure you end up with a great deck that meets all the code.

 What do permits cost?

 The cost of obtaining a permit will vary from each council or surveyor to the next but will likely pale in comparison to any fines issued for non-compliance.
 The additional risk of not obtaining a permit is that your structure may be unsound and could cause injuries to family or friends so whatever the permits cost, it's likely to be a small price to pay for the reassurance it brings.

 Can I see work completed by my contractor or speak with previous customers?

-If you take these points into consideration and select the right landscape contractor, not only will you end up with the garden you desire but will ensure your capital input will be a sound long term investment.
+If you take these points into consideration and select the right landscaping contractor, not only will you end up with the garden you desire, but it will ensure your capital input will be a sound long-term investment.